Evolution of elemental abundances in hot active region cores from Chandrayaan-2 XSM observations: Introduction

 Knowledge of the elemental abundances in different atmospheric layers of the Sun is a topic of great interest to the solar physics community mainly due to the following two reasons.
 The first is that they provide, in principle, a way to link the solar source regions to the various components of the solar wind.
 In fact, elemental abundance variations are also clearly observed in-situ.
 The slow-speed solar wind has a high FIP bias similar to that measured in AR core loops, 3MK, whereas the high-speed wind has a near unit FIP bias, similar to that of coronal holes (see, e.g., \citealp{Brooks_2015NatCo,Gloeckler_1989,Feldman_1998,Bochsler_2007,Brooks_2011ApJ}).

-The second reason is that studying abundance variations might contribute to a better understanding of the physical processes at play in the solar corona.
+The second reason is that studying abundance variations contributes to a better understanding of the physical processes at play in the solar corona.
 In fact, we know that the FIP bias is closely related to the magnetic field activity of the Sun \citep[see, e.g.][]{Feldman_2002PhPl,Brooks_2017,Baker_2018ApJ}.
-The Ponderomotive force model~\citep{Laming_2004,Laming_2009ApJ,Laming_2012ApJ,Laming_2017} is now widely accepted, as it is able to reproduce the main characteristics of the FIP effect, as measured in-situ and remotely.
+The Ponderomotive force model~\citep{Laming_2004,Laming_2009ApJ,Laming_2012ApJ,Laming_2017} is now widely accepted as being able to reproduce the main characteristics of the FIP effect, as measured in-situ and remotely.
 According to this model, the separation of ions from neutral atoms within closed loops in an upward direction is caused by the reflection of downward propagating Alfv'en waves at chromospheric heights, causing an enhancement of the low-FIP elements in the corona.
 Since coronal waves can be produced by mechanisms that heat the solar corona, it is thought that the mechanism underlying the FIP effect is inextricably linked to processes that heat the solar corona.
 Hence, measuring the FIP bias is an important diagnostic for coronal plasma characteristics~\citep{Laming_2015, Dahlburg_2016}.

 In this paper, we focus on the elemental abundances of hot, quiescent AR core emission at 3 MK, by providing line-to-continuum measurements of the Sun in the soft X-ray energy band using data from the Solar X-ray Monitor (XSM: \citealp{vadawale_2014,shanmugam_2020}).
 It may be noted here that the XSM is the only spectrometer to have observed the Sun in the 1-15 keV range during the minimum of solar cycle 24 with an energy resolution better than 180 eV at 5.9 keV.
 This resolution is sufficient to measure the abundances of several elements.
-The soft X-ray continuum is dominated by free-free radiation (with some free-bound emission, see e.g. Figure 12b of \citealp{Mondal_2021ApJ}), which primarily originates from H. Hence, measuring the abundances of an emission line with respect to the continuum provides the absolute abundance of that element.
-It should be noted that the measurement of free-free emission can also be carried out in the EUV energy band, but it is limited to large flares (e.g., \citealp{Feldman_2003ApJ}).